What is distilled water? Can you actually drink it?

 Risks of Drinking Distilled Water

-Although distilled water is excellent to drink, it is not ideal to only consume as your primary water source because it lacks potassium and other necessary electrolytes.
+Although this water is excellent to drink, it is not ideal to only consume as your primary water source because it lacks potassium and other necessary electrolytes.
 Your body needs those minerals to sustain strong and healthy muscles.

 Some have reported that if they only drink distilled water, they experience muscle cramps and tiredness.
 If you are sick or malnourished, it is not recommended for you to drink distilled water.
 Intense exercise is also not a great time to drink distilled water because of the lack of electrolytes.